swirlai/swirl-search/docs/Tutorials.md

 from swirl.connectors.my_connector import MyConnector
 ```

-* Restart Swirl
+* Restart SWIRL
 ```
 % python swirl.py restart core
 ```

-* Create a SearchProvider to configure the new Connector, then add it to the Swirl installation as noted in the [Creating a SearchProvider](#creating-a-searchprovider) section above.
+* Create a SearchProvider to configure the new Connector, then add it to the SWIRL installation as noted in the [Creating a SearchProvider](#creating-a-searchprovider) section above.
 Don't forget a useful Tag so that you can easily target the new connector when ready to test.

 To learn more about developing Connectors, refer to the [Developer Guide, Developing New Connectors](Developer-Guide.md#develop-new-connectors) section.